woman and Queen Consort of England (1910-1936)

 Commemorated on 12 plaques

 On this site at Craigwell-on-Sea in the Parish of Aldwick, stood Craigwell House where HM King George V and Queen Mary were in residence from 9th February to 15th May 1929 during the King's convalescence.
 The original house pre-dated 1806.
 The last owner was Sir Arthur du Cros who by 1934 had embarked upon development of its extensive grounds.
 The house was demolished in 1938.
 Traces of its foundations and of tiled storerooms exist under houses now on the site.

-The Drive East, Craigweil Estate, Aldwick, United Kingdom where she stayed
+The Drive East, Craigweil Estate, Aldwick, United Kingdom where they stayed

 1928-2003 Tyne Bridge 75th Anniversary.
 Designed by Mott, Hay & Anderson.
 Constructed by Dorman Long & Co.
 Opened 10th October 1928 by HM King George V accompanied by HM Queen Mary.

 Their majesties King George & Queen Mary when visiting Becontree on Tuesday 12th June 1923 took tea in this cottage & planted two trees on the adjacent green.

 20 Bushgrove Road, Dagenham, London, United Kingdom where they took tea